urssivar/script/README.md

 ## Design

-The alphabet draws systematically on established conventions across the Cyrillic ecosystem — Turkic and North Caucasian — selecting individual solutions on their merits rather than aligning with any single regional tradition.
+The alphabet draws systematically on established conventions across the Cyrillic ecosystem, selecting individual solutions on their merits rather than aligning with any single regional tradition.
 Five design decisions follow:

 1. **Extended Cyrillic**: Each basic phoneme has a dedicated single-letter representation — **ә** /æ/, **ғ** /ʁ/, **ҡ** /q/, **ҳ** /x/, **һ** /h/, **ӏ** /ʔ/.